BrNi05/FaStQL/README.md

 `sqlcl` is licensed under the Oracle Free Use Terms and Conditions.
 The full text of this license is published [here](https://www.oracle.com/downloads/licenses/oracle-free-license.html).

+The SQL script generation functionality (`SCRIPTER`) utilizes resources provided by [db.bme.hu](db.bme.hu).
+The FaStQL project claims no ownership or credit.

 FaStQL (excluding `sqlcl`) is licensed under the [Apache 2.0 License](https://github.com/BrNi05/FaStQL/blob/main/LICENSE).